Torch Governing Document

 The Editor-in-chief is the chief executive officer of the Torch.
 He/she directs all of the paper’s editorial and production activities.
 The editor-in-chief is responsible for all major policy decisions of the newspaper that are not decided elsewhere and for ensuring that the Torch follows all relevant university policies.
 The editor-in-chief should be considered the leader of a management team responsible for publishing a quality, independent student newspaper responsive to the needs of the campus community it serves.
 The editor-in-chief determines the editorial content of the Torch (any exceptions will be noted in the Torch Policy Manual).
 On matters unrelated to editorial content, the editor-in-chief is under the administrative supervision of the Torch faculty adviser and the Department of Languages and Literature.

 The Adviser is a faculty member in the Languages and Literature Department with experience in journalism or a related field who helps the Torch staff maintain professional journalistic standards.
 The adviser has no decision-making power regarding the content of the newspaper.
 He/she should not be involved in determining the content of the paper except in an advisory capacity and as specifically requested by the Torch staff.
+The adviser helps determine business policy for the paper, including oversight of the budgeting process.

 The Head of the Languages and Literature Department is responsible for approving Torch requests for purchases and hiring.
 The Head is also the final arbiter of complaints against the Torch.